schlpr0k/IronJump/README.md

 ### Setting up IronJump Endpoints

 Endpoints are labeled as `ingots` within IronJump.
-You may see references in this documentation to Endpoints Devices as `hosts`, `ingots`, or `endpoint accounts`.
+You may see references in this documentation to Endpoints Devices as `hosts`, `ingots`, `jumpbox` or `endpoint accounts`.

 > [!NOTE]
 > For automated management of access controls and SSH connections, the hostname of the endpoint must be identical to an account registered on the IronJump server, which is why when set-up is run on an endpoint, the hostname will be modified.